Is Is

 Is Is is Yeah Yeah Yeahs' third EP released on July 24, 2007.
 Songs for the EP were written in 2004 in between touring behind the band's first record Fever to Tell.
 The song "Down Boy" was No. 61 on Rolling Stone's list of the 100 Best Songs of 2007.

-The EP
+Background

 Written amidst a turbulent and emotionally unstable period in Yeah Yeah Yeahs' history, the angst that colored that time translates into a sexually charged body of songs.
 On their choice of producer, Karen O stated, "Nick Launay was the natural choice having produced PiL Flowers of Romance, collectively a favorite between us.
 I put that record on and want to stuff my mouth with raw hamburger meat."

 The EP has been released on CD, double 7" vinyl, USB flash drive and digital download.

 "Down Boy" was originally released as a split single with Liars only released in Australia and Japan.
 The album title is an extraction of the fourth track song Isis, which in turn is an extraction of the Egyptian goddess Isis.